Just as a scorpion’s nature is to sting, it’s in anxiety’s nature to deceive.

 We can continue to spend time with those we love and do the things we most enjoy.
 Just because we have anxiety doesn’t mean we need to stop these things.
 Just because it rains doesn’t mean we stop going outside.

 2. This shouldn’t be happening to me

 This is perhaps the primary lie that all other deceits are built on.
 The reality is if anxiety is happening in your experience, anxiety is your experience.
 No amount of wishing it wasn’t happening won’t change the fact that indeed, anxiety is happening.

-When we say our favourite sports team “should have won that game,” we’re essentially denying reality.
+When we say our favorite sports team “should have won that game,” we essentially deny reality.
 Whenever we deny reality, we suffer.
-No matter what happened during the game, our team lost and the other team won.
+No matter what happened during the game, our team lost, and the other team won.
 In other words, our team ‘should’ have lost simply because they did.

 In its utter simplicity, we overlook it.